rlhamilton/ieee-customization/README.md

 This is a customization of the DocBook XSL Stylesheets that takes a DocBook article and converts it to a PDF file in IEEE conference proceedings style.
-It is released under the GNU General Public License (see LICENSE below).
+It is released under the GNU General Public License (see LICENSE file).

 ## CAVEAT